-- 37.1 Health and Safety Policy and Procedures concerning school minibuses are contained in the Trust's Minibus Policy. - 37.2 All schools must be in possession of a Section 19 Permit which relates to use of vehicles by educational and other bodies.
+- 37.1 Health and Safety Policy and Procedures concerning school minibuses are contained in the Trust's Transport Policy. - All schools must be in possession of a Section 19 Permit which relates to use of vehicles by educational and other bodies.
 The vehicles are able to carry no more than 16 passengers, excluding the driver.
 These permits are granted to organisations that operate vehicles without a view to profit to transport their members.
-Section 19 permit vehicles cannot be used to carry members of the general public. - 37.3 As permit holder the Headteacher/Principal is responsible for ensuring the safe operation of vehicles, within the legal requirements and under a valid permit. - 37.4 The competent person maintains a list of nominated drivers who have received training in order to drive a minibus.
-This information is recorded in the Trust's Minibus Policy.
-Please refer to Appendix 1 for a copy of this information. - 37.5 The competent person is responsible for conducting an annual check of nominated drivers' driving licences. - 37.6 The Support Services Manager is responsible for arranging the annual maintenance of the minibus, including MOTs and road tax (finance department). - 37.7 The Support Services Manager should ensure that: - All nominated drivers are suitably trained (MIDAS) and correctly licensed - Drivers take appropriate breaks - The vehicles are maintained in a safe and roadworthy condition - The vehicles are insured and the insurer is aware that the vehicles are not operated with a view to profit - The DVLA or designated body are informed of any changes such as change of name of the organisation - 37.8 All drivers must be aged 21 years or over and hold a full driving licence in Category D1 (previously known as Group B before 2013) or another category permitting them to drive a 16 passenger vehicle.
+Section 19 permit vehicles cannot be used to carry members of the general public. - As permit holder the Headteacher/Principal is responsible for ensuring the safe operation of vehicles, within the legal requirements and under a valid permit. - 37.4 The competent person maintains a list of nominated drivers who have received training in order to drive a minibus.
+This information is recorded in the Trust's Transport Policy.
+Please refer to Appendix 1 for a copy of this information. - 37.5 The competent person is responsible for conducting an annual check of nominated drivers' driving licences. - 37.6 The SSM/Site Team is responsible for arranging the annual maintenance of any Trust owned/leased vehicles, including MOTs and road tax (finance department). - 37.7 The SSM/Site Team should ensure that: - All nominated drivers are suitably trained (MIDAS) and correctly licensed - Drivers take appropriate breaks - The vehicles are maintained in a safe and roadworthy condition - The vehicles are insured and the insurer is aware that the vehicles are not operated with a view to profit - The DVLA or designated body are informed of any changes such as change of name of the organisation - All drivers must be aged 21 years or over and hold a full driving licence in Category D1 (previously known as Group B before 2013) or another category permitting them to drive a 16 passenger vehicle.
 Any non-employees must have held this category of licence for at least two years prior to driving the minibus. - 37.9 All mini-bus drivers must undertake MIDAS training (minibus driver awareness scheme).
-Drivers will supply a photocopy of their driving licence and Driving Licence Check code (www.gov.uk) printed confirmation sheet. - 37.10 All nominated drivers are responsible for the undertaking of pre-user checks on the vehicles, using the vehicle check books, and ensuring that the Trust's operation of minibuses follows current guidance from the DVLA.
-Any defects must be reported immediately to the competent person and the minibus must not be used until the defect is corrected. - 37.11 Internal damage to the minibus is the responsibility of the individual or organisation of the minibus.
-The school/academy will decide who is responsible for covering the cost of any repairs. - 37.12 The minibus will carry strictly no more than one person per seat and seat belts will be worn at all times. - 37.13 Starting and closing mileage, along with any potential risks or defects identified, will be reported upon return to the school, generally via the school/academy's mini-bus log book.
+Drivers will supply a photocopy of their driving licence and Driving Licence Check code (www.gov.uk) printed confirmation sheet. - All nominated drivers are responsible for the undertaking of pre-user checks on the vehicles, using the vehicle check books, and ensuring that the Trust's operation of minibuses follows current guidance from the DVLA.
+Any defects must be reported immediately to the competent person and the Trust owned/leased vehicle must not be used until the defect is corrected. - 37.11 Internal damage to the Trust owned/leased vehicle is the responsibility of the individual.
+The school/academy will decide who is responsible for covering the cost of any repairs.

+- 37.12 The Trust owned/leased vehicle will carry strictly no more than one person per seat and seat belts will be worn at all times. - 37.13 Starting and closing mileage, along with any potential risks or defects identified, will be reported upon return to the school, generally via the school/academy's vehicle log book.